 Androgynous fashion styles are a blend of male and female fashion.
 It is designed to be gender non-specific.

-Ankara style is influenced by West African fashion.
+The Ankara style and fashion category is influenced by West African fashion.
 It is considered bright with vivid patterns and can include dresses and blouses.

 3. Artsy or Arty Fashion Styles